Nola-Developer-Incubator/MardiGrasParadeGame/README.md

 ### Legacy: Vercel (archived)

-If you rely on the previous Vercel deployment, note that the Vercel config is intentionally deprecated in this repository.
-Original `vercel.json` content has been moved to `vercel.json.bak` for reference.
+If you relied on the previous Vercel deployment, note that the Vercel config is intentionally deprecated in this repository.
+Original `vercel.json` content is backed up in `vercel.json.bak` for reference.

 ---